-Further, it is proposed that the JISP monitor the impact of bond yields on the funding level and determine opportunities to reduce risk further, with regular reporting to Committee.
-Options to reduce risk within the equity allocation could also be explored as an alternative to reducing the allocation to equities.
+The updated strategy aims to reduce investment risk over time predominantly by reducing the allocation to equities.
+Options to reduce risk within the equity allocation is also being explored as an alternative to reducing the allocation to equities where appropriate.

 Ranges to limit asset allocations under normal financial conditions are proposed.
 These are shown in the table below.
-The ranges provide controls within which the nominated officer (Head of Finance) will implement the strategy and aim to avoid unnecessary and potentially costly rebalancing.
+The ranges provide controls within which the nominated officer, the Head of Finance, will implement the strategy and aim to avoid unnecessary and potentially costly rebalancing.
 The minimum level will allow equities to be reduced by a further 10% in the future if the bond yield increases.

-Minimum Updated Strategy 2019-24 Maximum

-Asset Category % % %
+Asset Category Minimum % Updated Strategy 2019-24 % Maximum %

 Equities 40 50 65

 Other Real Assets 10 20 30

 Non-Gilt Debt 5 15 25

 Gilts 0 15 20

 Cash 0 0 10

 Total 100

-Officers at Fife and Lothian Pension Fund monitor the performance of managers with performance reports presented to each quarterly meeting of the JISP.
+Officers at Fife and Lothian Pension Fund monitor the performance of managers with performance reports presented to each quarterly meeting of the JISP and the Pension Fund Committee.